ON-THE-JOB TRAINING | HUMAN RESOURCE MANAGEMENT

 Instead of showing employees presentations or giving them worksheets, they learn about work by doing it.
-This training takes place in the workplace under the guidance of a supervisor, manager or other knowledgeable employee.
+This training takes place in the workplace under the guidance of a supervisor, manager or another knowledgeable employee.

 New hires who go through on-the-job training get first-hand experience of all the work practices they may encounter.
 They learn workplace expectations, equipment operation, and any other skills they need to successfully complete their jobs.

 On-the-job training can last from days to weeks or longer, depending on the tasks the job requires.
 New employees often begin by observing other employees and then continue to perform these tasks with supervision.

 - Job rotation: In this training method, new recruits are moved to other related job roles to familiarize them with different work environments.
 It helps them learn new tools and technologies and multitask when needed.
 They can also network well with other people in the organization.